for-giobbe/BASE/tutorial_3.md

 ```

 The files generated are exactly the same as an analysis which includes only ubiquitous genes OGs.
-Due to the ```--verbose``` flag we also get a ```.tmp.full.out folder``` which contains all the intermediate and temporary files relative to the analyses.
+Due to the ```--verbose``` flag we also get as an putput a ```.tmp.full.out``` folder which contains all the intermediate and temporary files relative to the analyses.
 We can then proceed to the ```--extract``` step by typing:

 ```
 sh ../BASE.sh --extract --input _non-ubiquitous_OGs_0VS1
 ```

-In a first scenario, we want to extract the values of a branch without allowing any missing data in the relative clades,
+In a first scenario, we want to extract the values of a branch without allowing any missing data in its associated clade:
-as exemplified in this image:

 ![Image description](https://github.com/for-giobbe/BASE/blob/master/figures/BASE_fig.003.jpg)